-If you’re willing to put in the time and effort, there are a variety of online sites that will help you sell your used books.
-You can choose to go with a book focused online platform, a big retailer, or even your social networking apps to help you get rid of your books and build your bank account.
+If you’re willing to put in the time and effort, various online sites will help you sell your used books.
+You can choose to go with a book-focused online platform, a big retailer, or even your social networking apps to help you get rid of your books and build your bank account.

 If you’re interested in learning about the best way to sell used books online, you’ve come to the right place.
 We’ve found some of the best options to generate the highest return on your academic books for the least amount of effort.
 Avoid the disappointment of waiting in line at the school bookstore for your pennies in return.
 Take the high road and sell textbooks online!

 At the top of our list is BookScouter.
-This online platform provides prospective sellers with insight to over 35 textbook buyback sites and guides them as to what site will offer them the most money for the used textbook they’re selling.
-Frankly, it’s one of the best books buyback places for any student to visit first before they branch off onto any other site.
+This online platform provides prospective sellers with insight into over 35 textbook buyback sites and guides them to what site will offer them the most money for the used textbook they’re selling.
+Frankly, it’s one of the best book buyback places for any student to visit before they branch off onto any other site.

-BookScouter gives you the insight to where your book is in the most demand, and where you will receive the highest payment for it.
+BookScouter gives you an insight into where your book is in the most demand and where you will receive the highest payment for it.
 If you’re looking for an easy way to buy books, BookScouter will also provide you the information as to where you can purchase a text for the most cost-effective price.
-There’s no other way to say it – this site is helpful for both your money-saving and income-generating needs.
+There’s no other way to say it – this site helps both your money-saving and income-generating needs.